Arthur Smith (producer): A. Smith & Co.

 In 2000, Smith founded his own production company, A. Smith & Co.
 Since then, A. Smith & Co. has produced more than 200 television shows for 50 networks.
 In 2011, A. Smith & Co. merged with the Tinopolis Group.

 A. Smith & Co. has created series in the reality, documentary, and non-fiction spaces for over two decades, including: Hell's Kitchen (FOX); American Ninja Warrior (NBC); Mental Samurai (FOX); The Titan Games (NBC); Voices of Fire (Netflix); Death by Magic (Netflix); Welcome to Plathville (TLC); Trading Spaces (TLC); Pros vs. Joes (Spike); Kitchen Nightmares (FOX); American Gangster (BET); American Gangster: Trap Queens (BET+); Unsung (TV One); Paradise Hotel (FOX); The Swan (FOX); Skating with Celebrities (FOX); I Survived a Japanese Game Show (ABC); Conspiracy Theory with Jesse Ventura (truTV); Full Throttle Saloon (truTV), The World According to Paris (Oxygen), Human vs Hamster (Max), American Ninja Warrior Junior (Universal Kids), Floor Is Lava (Netflix) and the NFL’s Pro Bowl Games (ABC/ESPN).

 REACH: Hard Lessons and Learned Truths from a Lifetime in Television

 In 2023, Smith’s memoir, REACH: Hard Lessons and Learned Truths from a Lifetime in Television, was published by Blackstone Publishing.
-In the book, called an “immediate must-read” by Forbes, Smith draws on the most exciting moments of his pioneering career as a producer to show how far you can go when you reach for your dreams.
-All of Smith’s proceeds from the book went to his REACH Foundation, which donates money to a number of charities who lift people up in some way so they can reach in their own lives.
+In the book, called an “immediate must-read” by Forbes, Smith writes about significant moments in his career in sports and television.
+All of Smith’s proceeds from the book went to his REACH Foundation,which is a 501.c.3 nonprofit organization dedicated to help children in need through scholarships and other endeavors.